Netflix/falcor/model.md

 }});

 model.getValue('todos[0].name').then(log);

+// This outputs the following to the console:
+// get milk from corner store
 ```

 Note that in the example above that uses a model to retrieve information, the value is pushed to a call back.

-The main advantage of using a push API is that you can code against JSON data using the same way regardless of whether the data is local or remote.
+The main advantage of using a push API is that you can code against JSON data the same way regardless of whether the data is local or remote.
 This makes it very easy to begin coding your application against mocked data at first, and then work against the server data later on without changing any other client code.

 ```
-var log = console.log.bind(console)
+TODO: this example will not work without a server. var log = console.log.bind(console)

 var model = new falcor.Model({cache: {
     todos: [
         {